kuh96/misc/sage/README.md

 ### Then, build it up into a cone!

+* Each radial line and label (xx degrees) designates the latitude where you want to observe the rotaion of the pendulum.
-For example, overlay the 0-degree edge on top of the 50-degree line, and fix the sheet with a clip.
+* For example, overlay the 0-degree edge on top of the 50-degree line, and fix the sheet with a clip.
 <img src="out/buildUp.gif" width="30%" />

 ### Completed !